MarkusSagen/Estimating-Uncertainty-in-Deep-Learning---project-2019/README.md

 Project in Computational Science Uppsala University 2019

-The project compares different methods and metrics for evaluating well-calibrated certainty estimates in deep learning classification tasks, by using models using fully bayesian or approximate bayesian models.
+The project compares different methods and metrics for evaluating well-calibrated certainty estimates in deep learning classification tasks, by comparing models using fully bayesian or approximate bayesian models.

+We found that the best calibration of uncertainty for deep CNNs were found when combining *Label smooting* and *Temperature scaling*.
+These two methods yielded better calibration than both Monte Carlo Dropout and Variational Inference based methods.

 The Code is forked from the working directory: [Noodles-321/Certainty](https://github.com/Noodles-321/Certainty) by Jahaou Lu.